 Side effect focus

 Learn more about some of the side effects Aimovig may cause.
+In addition to the information below, you can also refer to this article about Aimovig’s side effects.

 With mild constipation, you’ll typically have less than three bowel movements per week.
 These bowel movements may be painful.
 You may also pass hard, dry stools.